 Go for a Street Food Tour

 You should not leave Malaysia without experience the taste of Malaysian to many Asian street foods in Kuala Lumpur as well as Penang.
 Some must-try local delicacies are Nasi Lemak, Satay, Roti Canai, Cendol.
 Some popular food streets in Kuala Lumpur are Jalan Alor, Petaling Street, and Brickfields (Little India).

 It is worth visiting 116 years old Hindu Temple Batu Caves.
 There are many caves and temples inside Batu Caves.
 The backdrop of Limestone Hill and the longest Murugan statue makes this destination the picturesque one.
 There are 272 steps to climb up the cave temple.

 Anything at a cheap price is possible to get from Petaling Street.
 You just have to bargain a lot to get the lowest price on all products.
 But there is no guarantee of quality products.
 Petaling Street market is famous for selling fake brand products or secondhand products.
 You might also like to shop and eat from Kasturi Walk in Central Market Kuala Lumpur.

 Quality Shopping from Berjaya Times Square Shopping Mall

 It’s just a walking distance from Hotel Sentral Pudu to Berjaya Times Square in Bukit Bintang.
-One shouldn’t miss exploring this largest KL shopping mall to get many brands to quality products at a reasonable price.
-I enjoyed exploring Hero Market, best for fresh and easy shopping from food to everyday necessary commodities.
+One shouldn’t miss exploring this largest KL shopping mall to get many brands of quality products at a reasonable price.
+I enjoyed exploring Hero Market, it is best for fresh and easy shopping from food to everyday necessary commodities.